Sunscreen Reform Victory

 Yet, as skin cancer rates continue to rise across the U.S., sunscreen innovation has been at a standstill for decades.

 There is no better time than now for improved access to new safe and effective sunscreen options.
-We have gathered nearly 3,000 signatures from skin cancer survivors, warriors and advocates who urge representatives to agree to include the Senate's SAFE Sunscreen Standards Act provisions in the OMUFA reauthorization.
+We have gathered more than 3,000 signatures in this letter of support, from skin cancer survivors, warriors and advocates, urging representatives to agree to include the Senate's SAFE Sunscreen Standards Act provisions in the OMUFA reauthorization.
 Thank you for your commitment to skin cancer prevention and the health and safety of all Americans.

 Sincerely,